vega/voyager/.github/CONTRIBUTOR.md

 - Don't use `export default` ([Why?](https://basarat.gitbooks.io/typescript/docs/tips/defaultIsBad.html)).

+- We make `index.ts` inside `actions/`, `models/`, and `reducers/` export everything inside it so that we can just import from `actions` without worrying about file renaming later.

 ## React Components

 - Since we guarantee that our props and states are immutable (using TypeScript's `Readonly` type wrapper), we can always use [`PureComponent`](https://facebook.github.io/react/docs/react-api.html#react.purecomponent) and rely on its shallow prop and state comparison.